osx11/HypeFlexPunishments/README.md

 `hfp.ban.exempt` - protects player from kick

 `hfp.[command].cooldownBypass` - allows player bypass command cooldown

+`hfp.notifyDeniedJoin` - notifies all players with this permission, when player is banned and he's trying to join the server